-Hosted data layer facilitates the use of statically hosted data for the purpose of supplementing the dynamic data layer of your mobile app or for hosting JSON configuration files.
+Hosted data layer facilitates the use of statically-hosted data for the purpose of supplementing the dynamic data layer of your mobile app or for hosting JSON configuration files.
 While the data layer implemented in your mobile app is useful in capturing real-time information, it can be a challenge to include additional valuable information from offline systems.
-Hosted data layer provides a convenient mechanism to upload static data to the Tealium mCDN, where it can be accessed by your mobile app to enrich data or power an application that uses JSON files.
+Hosted data layer provides a convenient mechanism to upload static data to Tealium, where it can be accessed by your mobile app to enrich data or power an application that uses JSON files.

 A lookup variable identifies which variable the data layer uses for fetching the corresponding hosted data layer object.
-The hosted data layer data items persist for 7 days by default, and are re-downloaded from the CDN after expiration.
+The hosted data layer data items persist for 7 days by default, and are re-downloaded after expiration.

 Prior to initializing the Tealium library, identify and configure the hosted data layer keys (lookup variables) by setting the following property.
 The key values are used by the hosted data layer module to retrieve data layer IDs

-By default, data persists for 7 days in the hosted data layer data, and is re-downloaded from the CDN after expiration.
+By default, data persists for 7 days in the hosted data layer data, and is re-downloaded after expiration.
 Configure an expiration time on hosted data layer data by setting the following property.

 Setting a shorter expiration time reduces mobile device battery life due to increased network requests.

 - You have a database of information for the products you sell in your mobile app.

 - The basic product attributes, such as

 Name, are readily available to your mobile app and currently populated in the data layer.

 - An offline system that is not available to your mobile app contains additional product attributes that you want to add to the data layer, such as